WHO ENFORCES LIQUOR LAWS?

 - Begin an administrative proceeding to determine whether a violation in fact occurred

 The Alcoholic Beverage Services Commission has given DABS guidelines for processing violations to ensure that each violation is handled fairly and consistently.
 The commission has grouped violations into four categories ranging from minor, moderate, serious, and grave based on their relative degree of severity.
 Obviously, violations that pose a risk to public safety, health and welfare, or that involve minors, or acts of fraud are considered the most serious and carry the greater penalties.

 Most cases are usually settled before it goes to a hearing under guidelines set by the commission.
-Those cases that go to a hearing are heard by an independent, outside hearing officer who issues findings and makes recommendations to the commission for final action.
+Those cases which go to a hearing are heard by an independent, outside hearing officer who issues findings and makes recommendations to the commission for final action.
 The commission may fine the licensee, or suspend or revoke the license and order the forfeiture of the license and compliance bond.
-The commission may also order that the offending employee be suspended from employment with any department licensee for a period of time.
+The commission may also order the offending employee be suspended from employment with any department licensee for a period of time.

 Find more information on Sale of Alcohol to Minors violations.